treetop21/azure-docs/includes/app-service-web-create-web-app.md

 ## Create a web app

 Create a [web app](../articles/app-service-web/app-service-web-overview.md) in the `myAppServicePlan` App Service plan with the [az appservice web create](/cli/azure/appservice/web#create) command.
+Note: az appservice web create is being depricated, instead use az webapp create.

 The web app provides a hosting space for your code and provides a URL to view the deployed app.